 - dreamlike sensations or perceptual distortions like detachment;

 - terror, a sense that something unimaginably horrible is about to occur and one is powerless to prevent it;

 - a need to escape;

-- nervousness about the possibility of losing control and doing something embarrassing;
+- nervousness about not knowing how to control their symptoms, leading to them doing something embarrassing;

 - fear of dying.

 Although the duration of a panic attack can vary greatly, it typically lasts for more than 10 minutes, is one of the most distressing conditions that a person can experience, and its symptoms can closely mimic those of a heart attack.
 Typically, most people who have one panic attack will have others, and when someone has repeated attacks with no other apparent physical or emotional cause, or feels severe anxiety about having another attack, he or she is said to have panic disorder.
 A number of other emotional problems can have panic attacks as a symptom.
 Some of these illnesses include posttraumatic stress disorder (PTSD), schizophrenia, and intoxication or withdrawal from certain drugs of abuse.